CobraKarl/Create-AD-Reports-From-Powershell/README.md

 <h3> GetWindowsUpdateForAD.ps1 </h3>

-Create a avaiable windows updares report from AD servern with two choices, one: Only Servers in the domain, two: All Computers
+Create a "avaiable windows updates report" from AD servern with two choices, one: Only Servers in the domain, two: All Computers